 If you have any questions about signing a lease agreement, it is important to consult with a property lawyer who can help you understand what exactly you are agreeing to, and give you advice about the terms of the lease.

 Unsure where to start?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 700+ expert lawyers or any other legal needs.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or any other legal needs.

 Fiona is a Paralegal working in our content team which aims to provide free legal guides to facilitate public access to legal resources.
 With an interest in information, media, consumer and employment law, her primary focus is on how technology will affect the future of the legal industry.